andrew/ultimate-awesome/README.md

 - [awesome-networked-media](https://github.com/omarcostahamido/awesome-networked-media) - Awesome list of tools for using multimedia in the network.
 - [awesome-mdm-dev](https://github.com/petarov/awesome-mdm-dev) - :iphone: A curated list of Mobile Device Management (MDM) developer resources.
 - [awesome-federated-reinforcement-learning](https://github.com/siomvas/awesome-federated-reinforcement-learning) - Publication catalog for research on Federated RL (FRL).
-- [Awesome-LLM-with-RAG](https://github.com/WangRongsheng/Awesome-LLM-with-RAG) - A curated list of Large Language Model with RAG.
 - [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs) - A curated list of Integrated Development Environments (IDEs) and related tools that can enhance your coding experience and boost your productivity. .
 - [awesome-democracy-data](https://github.com/andrewcstewart/awesome-democracy-data) - A curated list of awesome data sources related to elections, electoral reforms, and democratic political systems.
 - [Awesome-Azure-Advanced-Analytics](https://github.com/dem108/Awesome-Azure-Advanced-Analytics) - Awesome big data and advanced analytics resources for the Microsoft Azure Cloud.